Updated July 31, 2019

-Natural light photography is, by far, my favorite.
-Whether it’s indoors or out, it offers an unparalleled beauty that is difficult to replicate.
+Whether it’s indoors or out, natural light photography offers an unparalleled beauty that is difficult to replicate.
 But just like anything in photography, it comes with its own set of learning curves.
-Let’s cover a few natural light mistakes I’ve made in this journey of understanding how to use natural light.
+Let’s cover a few natural light photography mistakes I’ve made in this journey of understanding how to use natural light.

 Mistake #1: Abundant Light